-The family is required to report all changes in family composition.
-The PHA must adopt policies prescribing when and under what conditions the family must report changes in income and family composition.
+The PHA must adopt policies prescribing when and under what conditions the family must report changes in family composition.
 However, due to family obligations under the program, the PHA has limited discretion in this area.

-The PHA will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.
+The FCHA will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.

-New Family Members Not Requiring PHA Approval
+New Family Members Not Requiring Approval